digital-asset/daml-finance/docs/source/reference/glossary.rst

 Account
 -------

-An account contract is a relationship between a custodian (or account provider) and an asset owner.
+An account contract is a relationship between two parties: a custodian (or account provider) and an owner.

-An account is referenced by `holdings <#holding>`__ and is used to limit the parties who are entitled to receive holding transfers.
+An account is referenced by `holdings <#holding>`__ and it is used to control who is entitled to instruct and receive holding transfers.

 .. _instrument: